ericjanto/markdown-frontmatter-processor/readme.md

 ## Caveats

-Values specified in the `options` parameter need to be wrapped in single or double quotes even though frontmatter syntax does not require it eventually.
-This is because otherwise the JavaScript dictionary will complain about names which are not defined yet.
+String values specified in the `options` parameter need to be wrapped in single or double quotes as prescribed by JavaScript syntax even though frontmatter syntax does not require it eventually.

 ## Contributing